|

 You can not teach your neighbor, friend or passing acquaintance to live for the Lord if you don't.

-The reward is that we will have accomplished the reason were we put on this earth.
+The reward is that we will have accomplished the reason were we put on this earth the reason God saved us.
 God's will for our life would be achieved.

 THE BOTTOM LINE IS THIS....IF THOSE WHO PROFESS TO KNOW JESUS CHRIST AS THEIR SAVIOR WON'T LIVE FOR THE LORD AND LET HIM USE THEM...WHO WILL BE A TESTIMONY TO THE UNSAVED?

-A. Have you considered that you have a ministry?
+A. Have you considered that you too have a ministry that God has given you?

 B. Paul says he has a "treasure" in an earthen vessel.
 What is he referring too?